-The SoftwareDevTools team is all about sharing best practices for remote agile teams.
+The SoftwareDevTools team is all about sharing best practices for remote teams who practice Agile methodologies.
 We’re trying to make the case for Agile methodologies to adapt to the new reality of distributed teams.
 This has proved to be a daunting task since the core Agile ideas seem to be in conflict with distributed teams.
 Just take a look at the 6th Principle of the Agile Manifesto:

 “The most efficient and effective method of conveying information to and within a development team is a face-to-face conversation.”